Premiership of Sheikh Mujibur Rahman: Blanket nationalization

+Ceiling on investment

 The government decided to impose a ceiling of 2.5 million BDT on private investment and introduced strict conditions for foreign investors.
-According to the government’s policy statement of 1972, foreign private enterprises were allowed to collaborate with domestic private enterprises only in licenses and patents, but without equity participation.
+According to the government's policy statement of 1972, foreign private enterprises were allowed to collaborate with domestic private enterprises only in licenses and patents, but without equity participation.
 These measures discouraged private entrepreneurs and investors to invest in Bangladesh.